When We Are in Need: Plot

-After discovering Joel's (Pedro Pascal) wound is infected, Ellie ventures out to find food.
-While hunting a deer, she encounters David (Scott Shepherd) and James (Troy Baker).
-She makes a deal to trade the deer for penicillin, which James returns to camp to obtain.
-Meanwhile, David, a preacher, explains he was a teacher, and found God after the outbreak and is now the leader of a group of survivors.
-He reveals the man who stabbed—and was subsequently killed by—Joel was a member of his group.
+After discovering Joel's wound is infected, Ellie ventures out to find food.
+After shooting and killing a deer, she encounters David and James.
+She makes a deal to trade half of the deer for penicillin, which James returns to camp to obtain.
+Meanwhile, David, a preacher, explains he was a teacher of children the same age as Ellie, and he found God after the outbreak.
+He is now the leader of his group of survivors.
+He reveals the man Joel killed in Colorado was a member of his group.
 Ellie runs away after James gives her the penicillin under David's orders.

 Ellie returns to Joel and injects him with penicillin.
 The following day, she spots David and James with a group of men seeking vengeance against Joel.
-She flees on horseback to draw them away from Joel, but is captured after James shoots and kills her horse.
+She gives Joel a knife and warns him of the danger before fleeing on horseback to draw them away from Joel, but is captured after James shoots and kills her horse.
 David places her in a cage at his camp.
-After Ellie notices an ear on the floor, David reveals he has been feeding his group the flesh of their deceased.
-He tells her he admires her strengths and violence and they could begin a relationship, but she breaks his finger while failing to steal his keys.
+After Ellie notices a human ear on the floor, David admits he has been feeding his group the flesh of their deceased.
+He tells her he admires her strengths and the violence in her heart.
+He caresses her hand through the bars of the cage, and tries to convince Ellie they should begin a relationship, but she breaks his finger in an unsuccessful attempt to steal his keys.
 Meanwhile, Joel awakens and kills one of David's men, then tortures and kills two more to discover Ellie's whereabouts.

-Ellie bites David as he and James grab her.
+Ellie bites David as he and James prepare to butcher her.
 Before they can kill her, she tells them she is infected, as proven by her bite mark.
-While they argue whether it is real, Ellie kills James with a meat cleaver and escapes.
+While they argue about whether this is a trick, Ellie kills James with the meat cleaver and escapes.
 As David hunts her, she sets fire to the steakhouse.
 She stabs him with a kitchen knife, but he overpowers and attempts to rape her.
 Ellie grabs David's fallen meat cleaver and kills him in a frenzied attack.
-A traumatized Ellie wanders outside and panics when she runs into Joel.
-Joel embraces and comforts Ellie and they walk away.
+A traumatized Ellie wanders outside.
+She panics as Joel embraces her, not immediately recognizing him.
+Joel comforts Ellie and they walk away.